betterwithdata/dnikit/docs/utils/data_producers.rst

 Writing a custom Producer
 -------------------------

-To teach DNIKit how to load data as batches, it's possible to create a custom producer by subclassing :class:`Producer <dnikit.base.Producer>`.
+To teach DeepView how to load data as batches, it's possible to create a custom producer by subclassing :class:`Producer <deepview.base.Producer>`.
 Here is an example of creating a custom Producer for the `CIFAR-10 dataset <https://keras.io/api/datasets/cifar10/>`_.

-DNIKit operates on datasets in batches, so that it can handle large-scale datasets without loading everything into memory at once.
+DeepView operates on datasets in batches, so that it can handle large-scale datasets without loading everything into memory at once.
 For each batch, it's possible to also attach metadata like unique identifiers and labels, which help in :ref:`data introspector <data_introspection>` analysis and visualization features: